kafka, observability, monitoring, distributed-tracing, opentelemetry

 Context Propagation via Message Headers

-Starting with Kafka 0.11, messages support headers, which are key-value pairs similar to HTTP headers.
-OpenTelemetry and other tracing frameworks use these headers to propagate trace context.
+Kafka messages support headers, key-value pairs similar to HTTP headers, which have been a core feature since Kafka 0.11 (and are standard in modern Kafka 3.x/4.x deployments).
+OpenTelemetry and other tracing frameworks use these headers to propagate trace context following the W3C Trace Context specification.

 When a producer sends a message, the tracing instrumentation automatically injects trace metadata into the message headers.
 This typically includes: